 Hakubo — Japan Inspired Font

 Hakubo is an awesome Japanese display font.
 It has excellent readability and will add a striking touch to any sort of design!
 Adorable characters carry multilingual letters, weight styles, ligatures, and alternates with them, promising that no design will be left unfinished.
+The cure rounded font comes in OTF, TTF, WOFF anf WOFF2.

 KENJO FONTS | PT.
 II

 Kenjo II typeface is delivered with Japanese and Art Deco influences.
-Completely uppercase, Kenjo II was made to become a focal point of your branding design, logotype, packaging, or social media.
+Completely uppercase, Kenjo II was made to become a focal point of your branding designs, logotype, packaging, or social media.
 Such a terse and sharp typeface enables powerful feelings hidden in each letter!

 Japanese Style

-Here you can observe a fun copy of a traditional Japanese tattoo lettering styles, turned into a funky Japanese typeface.
+Here you can observe a fun copy of a traditional tattoo lettering styles, turned into a funky Japanese typeface.
 There are no restrictions, you can make design with it, and it’ll look fantastic!
-Each wavy line has just come from the calligraphy brush, so gentle and cute.
+Each wavy line has just come from the Japanese calligraphy brush, so gentle and cute.
 Implement this typeface into your product design, packaging, logo, or branding.

 Onamura | Serif Experimental Font

 Paying homage to predecessors, The Onamura font in a Japanese Ukiyo-e styles copy that influenced the fine arts movement in Europe.
 Rounded serif seems conventional combined with historically relevant letterform to create a harmonious blend.
+The font includes Open Type features and comes in OTF, TTF, WOFF and WOFF2.
+A real dream of any designer!

 Arigatou Gozaimasu Font